How about some insects for dinner?

 A new diet for the world

 But just in case we do make it, what are we going to eat?
-If we switch over to the Flexitarian diet there is a good chance a lot of people will have something to put on their plate.
-It does mean we have to change our eating habits.
+If we switch over to the Flexitarian diet, there is a good chance a lot of people will have something to put on their plate.
+It means we have to change our eating habits.
 Hopefully, by that time, the 7000 forgotten crops have become part of our diet.

-Even if this is implemented, there could very well be a lack of protein as meat intake will be greatly reduced.
+Even if this is implemented, there could very well be a lack of protein, as we will greatly reduce meat intake.
 Remember that cattle kept for food is one of the causes of Global warming.
-They are responsible for 14.5% of greenhouse gases so you can understand that reducing large scale cattle production for food is a positive thing.
+They are responsible for 14.5% of greenhouse gases, so you can understand that reducing large-scale cattle production for food is a positive thing.

 I am not a vegetarian, but I do realize that the dominant method of raising livestock for food is awful for the animals and bad for our health.
-Massive cattle feeding operations use hormone infused grains, GMO corn (with its requisite glyphosate dosage), and the animals are even kept in pens in unclean conditions.
+Massive cattle feeding operations use hormone infused grains, GMO corn (with its requisite glyphosate dosage), and they even keep the animals in pens in unclean conditions.

-If you have to eat red meat, make sure the cows are happy cows and by this, I mean that they have been raised on meadow grass and allowed to live a calm life.
+If you have to eat red meat, make sure the cows are happy cows, and by this, I mean that they have raised them on meadow grass and allowed to live a calm life.
 Please reduce your intake of meat and when you do, only eat meat from well treated and happy animals.

-From the Uganda Journal, we learn that grasshoppers and termites are eaten roasted or steamed.
+From the Uganda Journal, we learn that grasshoppers and termites are eaten, roasted or steamed.
 Children might put insects in the hot ashes to get rid of hairs.
-A preparation of steamed and dried termites which are then pounded, end up as Ekipooli sauce.
-It is reported that this sauce is highly valued in Uganda.
+A preparation of steamed and dried termites, which are then pounded, end up as Ekipooli sauce.
+It is reported that they highly value this sauce in Uganda.